Agents are accounts that participate in the ensurance protocol—representing place, people, or purpose.

 |---|---|

-| purpose | What the agent is authorized to do |
+| purpose | Why the agent exists |

 | mandate | Specific responsibilities and constraints |